Which of the following is NOT a true statement about business pla... | Study Prep in Pearson+

 1

 Step 1: Understand the purpose of a business plan.
-A business plan is a document that outlines a company's goals, strategies, financial projections, and market analysis.
-It is used to guide the business and attract investors or secure financing.
+A business plan is a document that outlines the goals, strategies, and operational plans of a business.
+It is used by businesses of all sizes to guide their operations and decision-making.

-Step 2: Analyze the statements provided in the problem.
-Each statement describes a characteristic or purpose of a business plan.
-Determine which statement does not align with the general understanding of business plans.
+Step 2: Review the components of a business plan.
+Business plans typically include financial projections, marketing strategies, operational plans, and other details that help define how the business will achieve its goals.

-Step 3: Evaluate the statement 'Business plans are only required for publicly traded companies.'
-This is incorrect because business plans are not exclusive to publicly traded companies.
-They are useful for all types of businesses, including private companies and startups.
+Step 3: Analyze the role of a business plan in attracting investors and securing financing.
+Business plans are often used to demonstrate the viability of a business to potential investors or lenders, regardless of the size of the business.

-Step 4: Confirm the other statements.
-Statements such as 'Business plans can help attract investors and secure financing,' 'Business plans are used to outline a company's goals and strategies,' and 'Business plans often include financial projections and market analysis' are true and align with the purpose of a business plan.
+Step 4: Evaluate the statement 'Business plans are only necessary for large corporations.'
+This statement is incorrect because business plans are valuable for businesses of all sizes, including small businesses and startups, as they provide a roadmap for success.

-Step 5: Conclude that the incorrect statement is 'Business plans are only required for publicly traded companies,' as business plans are beneficial and applicable to all businesses, regardless of their trading status.
+Step 5: Conclude that the correct answer is the statement 'Business plans are only necessary for large corporations,' as it is not true and contradicts the universal applicability of business plans.

 Watch next